umeshkhaniya/TDI_Captsone_project/README.md

 # Solar Market Analysis in New York City And Albany
-This project involves the potential location for the solar market in New York City And Albany based on latitude and longitude.
-The data used in the project are from the solar radiation dataset and photovoltaic rooftop data set.
-The data used here is from the year 2013 since we only have common data for both sets for the year 2013.
-This project will accurately predict the potential location of the solar industry.
+This project explores potential locations for the solar market in New York City and Albany based on latitude and longitude.
+The data used in the project comes from a solar radiation dataset and a photovoltaic rooftop dataset.
+We use data from the year 2013, as it is the only year for which both datasets have common records.
+This project aims to accurately identify promising locations for solar industry development.

 # Introduction:
 Solar power is a clean and renewable source of energy.
-As the world is moving to clean energy, the urban solar market has a great future in the world.
-Therefore, analyzing the solar power market is very important for solar industries.
-By keeping in mind, this project is investigating the zip code location for the solar panel market.
+As the world transitions to clean energy, the urban solar market holds great potential globally.
+Therefore, analyzing the solar power market is crucial for the growth of the solar industry.
+With this in mind, this project investigates zip code locations for potential solar panel markets.

 # Data Source
 - Solar radiation data for year 2013: 1.6 TB
 - PhotoVoltaic Data Source for year 2013: 6 GB

 # ETL Pipeline
-- Used the Pyspark for analysis data in AWS EMR cluster.
 ![alt text](https://github.com/umeshkhaniya/TDI_Captsone_project/blob/main/image/captsone_sketch.jpg)